billsix/cprogrammingbook/doc/09-Libraries.rst

 In several places the ‘C locale’ is referred to.
 This is the only locale defined by the Standard and effectively provides support for the way that Old C worked.
-Other locale settings may provide different behaviour in implementation-defined ways.
+Other locale settings may provide different behavior in implementation-defined ways.

 The <stddef.h> Header